Compressive Sensing Using Iterative Hard Thresholding with Low Precision Data Representation: Theory and Applications: Introduction

-\paragraph{Related work.} A series of previous studies made attempts to apply low precision to compressive sensing problems, summarized in Fig.~\ref{tab:cs}. \cite{boufounos20091bitcs} demonstrates that sparse signals can be recovered with a scale factor when measurements preserve only sign information. \cite{ai20121bitcs, davenport20121bit} show that approximately sparse signals can be robustly recovered from single-bit measurements sampled with a sub-Gaussian distribution. \cite{jacques20111bit, laska20111bitcs} study a similar setting with a Gaussian measurement matrix, the so called Binary IHT \cite{plan20111bitcs, plan20121bitcs} and propose a computationally tractable and optimal recovery of 1-bit compressive sensing problem. \cite{recht20121bitcs, gopi20131bitcs} give theoretical guarantees to recover the support of high dimensional sparse signals from 1-bit measurements.
+Several studies have applied quantization in compressive sensing problems (Table~\ref{tab:cs}).
+They explore binary measurements for sparse signal recovery under different assumptions on the measurement matrix.
+Sparse signal recovery with a scale factor when measurements preserve only sign information was demonstrated in~\cite{boufounos20091bitcs}.
+Further, approximately sparse signals can be robustly recovered from single-bit measurements when sampled with a sub-Gaussian distribution~\cite{ai20121bitcs, davenport20121bit}.
+A similar setting is studied in~\cite{jacques20111bit, laska20111bitcs} with a Gaussian measurement matrix (Binary {IHT})~\cite{plan20111bitcs, plan20121bitcs}, which proposes a computationally tractable and optimal recovery of a 1-bit compressive sensing problem.
+The theoretical guarantees to recover the \textit{support} of high-dimensional sparse signals from 1-bit measurements are provided by~\cite{recht20121bitcs, gopi20131bitcs}.

-{This paper differs from prior work in two main ways: First, as we discuss in Section~\ref{section_lpiht}, our assumption that the measurement matrix being non-symmetric RIP is critical in radio astronomy applications, and none of these assumptions made by previous work would fit this use case.
-Second, we are the only work, with the exception of~\cite{gopi20131bitcs}, that quantizes {\em both} the measurement matrix $\Phi$ and the observations. \cite{gopi20131bitcs} considers the problem of building a binary measurement matrix which can provide good support recovery guarantees given only one-bit measurements; by contrast, we consider a practical setting where we must quantize a given full-precision measurement matrix as well as possible, and can trade off higher precision for better recovery guarantees.
+This paper differs from prior work in two main ways.
+First, our assumption that the measurement matrix is non-symmetric RIP is critical in real-life applications, and none of the assumptions made in prior work would fit this use case.
+Second, to the best of our knowledge, we are the only work besides~\cite{gopi20131bitcs} that quantizes {\em both} the measurement matrix $\boldsymbol{\Phi}$ and the observation vector ${\bf y}$.
+The problem of building a binary measurement matrix that can provide good recovery guarantees is considered in~\cite{gopi20131bitcs} given only one-bit measurements.
+By contrast, we consider a practical setting where we must quantize a given full-precision measurement matrix as well as possible, and thus can trade off higher precision for better recovery guarantees.